Full Item Description

 Dural is of course far too moral a person to knowingly release such an unstable substance onto the open market (and the key word here is "knowingly").
 Unfortunately he is entirely unaware of his compounds’ unstable nature and truly believes that he has found the long sort after formula for mana storage.

 To be perfectly fair to Dural, being a responsible researcher he did test his compound quite extensively before revealing his triumph to the world.
-However, all his tests involved relatively small scale applications (reading lamps, shop bells, and the like) and these have produced no strange effects (or to be more precise the effects where so infrequent and so minor that he failed to notice them amongst the general background weirdness of his laboratory).
+However, all his tests involved relatively small scale applications (reading lamps, door bells, and the like) and these have produced no strange effects (or to be more precise the effects where so infrequent and so minor that he failed to notice them amid the general background weirdness of his laboratory).

 It has simply never occurred to him that compound might become more unstable at higher mana levels.

 Plot Suggestion – I teleported home one night